What probiotics should you give your dog when they are on antibiotics?

 Most people understand that probiotic bacteria helps digestion and the immune system, but this is just the tip of the iceberg.
-Scientists have confirmed that bacteria influences most of the functions of the body, including the propensity to weight gain, longevity, the tendency for depression and behavior in general.
+Scientists have confirmed that bacteria influences most of the functions of the body, including the propensity for weight gain, longevity, the tendency for depression and behavior in general.

 Most of these connections are yet to be discovered, but it is very clear that the science of the past gave bacteria and other microorganisms much less credit than it deserves.

 The part that I find the most intriguing is that individuals from the same species may have dramatically different microbian.
 Also, scientists can recognize what geographical area the individual is from by their microbial profile.
-In other words, the microbion of living things is different in New York, Paris or Bangkok.
+In other words, the microbian of living things is different in New York, Paris or Bangkok.

-The biggest mysteries are yet to be revealed
+Biggest mysteries yet to be revealed

 At the same time, there is no need to panic if an antibiotic prescription is needed.